jwunderl/pxt-arcade/docs/courses/csintro1/tilemap/extensions.md

 To simplify the design process of the game, we will be using the corgio extension.
 This extension allows you to create a sprite who can jump, run, and fall with only a few blocks in the ``||loops:on start||``; many of these behaviors will continue to run in the background without further input.

 To add the corgio extension to your project, open the extensions tab and search for "corgio" - it should be the first result.
-Alternatively, you can search using a direct link to the package, as follows: [github.com/jwunderl/pxt-corgio](github.com/jwunderl/pxt-corgio).
+Alternatively, you can search using a direct link to the package, as follows: `github.com/jwunderl/pxt-corgio`.

-### TODO: gif of adding corgio

 After adding corgio to your project, a new tab titled ``||corgio:Corgi||`` will appear in the top of the toolbox, above ``||game:Game||``; this contains the blocks necessary to create and interact with the Corgi.